 Classroom training: http://www.bsacac.org/training_events.php

 Due to the sheer size of the Pack, communications are mainly through email.
-Please ensure your Den leader has a correct email address for you.
+Please ensure your Den leader has a correct email address for you and that it’s correct in TroopTrack (our private portal).
 You may give us multiple email addresses if you wish.

 Updates will be posted on the Pack website and your Den leader should also provide information on upcoming events.